 How to choose a safe shampoo for pregnancy

-While Dr. Murphy-Rose herself admits that there are no clear cut guidelines to what defines something as “pregnancy safe,” she does have a list of ingredients that she recommends her patients avoid while pregnant.
+Approach choosing a pregnancy-safe shampoo as you would choosing any other skin care product.
+If it goes on your body, it will likely get absorbed by your skin.
+While Dr. Murphy-Rose herself admits that there are no clear cut guidelines to what defines something as “pregnancy-safe,” she does have a list of ingredients that she recommends her patients avoid while pregnant.
 “Generally it’s wise to avoid questionable ingredients like parabens, phthalates, PEGs, sulfates and formaldehyde releasers,” says Dr. Murphy-Rose.

 Okay, now that you know what to avoid in order for a shampoo to be pregnancy-safe, here are some derm-approved options you can choose from.